sarukuku/ParaChute/parachute/searchReplaceDB/README.md

 If you find a problem let us know in the issues area and if you can improve the code then please fork the repository and send us a pull request :)

+## Warnings & Limitations

+1. Three character UTF8 seems to break in certain cases.
+2. We can't test every possible case, though we do our best.
+Backups and verifications are important.
+3. The license for this script is GPL v3 and no longer WTFPL.
+Please bear this in mind if contributing or branching.
+4. You use this script at your own risk and we have no responsibility for any problems it may cause.
+Do backups.

 ## Usage

 1. Migrate all your website files